Skip to main content

 tip

 The hardware decoding of H.264 / AVC 10-bit (High 10 profile) video is not supported by any Intel, NVIDIA and AMD GPU.
-Jellyfin will always fallback to software decoding for it.
+It is only supported by Apple Silicon and Rockchip.
+Jellyfin will fall back to software decoding for it when there is no hardware decoder available.
 Consider upgrading such video to H.265 / HEVC 10-bit (Main 10 profile).

 • iGPU / APU Prefer dual-channel memory